jaroslaw-weber/programak/README.md

 4. macos setup is a bit difficult; but there isn't any autohotkey alternative for mac.

-5. period and comma are just a bit uncomfortable

 # history

 v1 - 2019